Inappropriate metformin prescribing in elderly type 2 diabetes mellitus (t2dm) patients

 Reduced quality of life: The side effects of metformin, such as gastrointestinal upset and vitamin B12 deficiency, can significantly impact the quality of life in elderly patients.
 This may lead to decreased appetite, weight loss, and fatigue, further compromising their overall well-being.

-See also Metformin side effects frequency
+See also Metformin 1 a pharma

 Long-term consequences: Inappropriate prescribing of metformin in elderly patients can have long-term consequences on their health, leading to medication non-adherence, treatment failure, and increased healthcare costs.
 It is essential to consider the unique needs of elderly patients when prescribing medications to ensure their safety and well-being.